St Mary Somerset

 St. Mary Somerset was a church in the City of London first recorded in the twelfth century.
 Destroyed in the Great Fire of 1666, it was one of the 51 churches rebuilt by the office of Sir Christopher Wren.
-The tower is located in Upper Thames Street, the body of the church being demolished in 1871.
+The tower is located in Upper Thames Street, the body of the church having been demolished in 1871.

 History

 Pre-Fire London had 14 churches named after the Virgin Mary, six of which were rebuilt after the Fire.
-The derivation of “Somerset” is uncertain.
+The derivation of Somerset is uncertain.
 It has been linked to Ralph de Somery, who is mentioned in records at the same time.
-It is also linked to Summer's Hithe, a small haven on the Thames, the banks of which would have been closer in medieval times.
-The church was first mentioned in a deed during the reign of Richard I.
+It is also linked to Summer's Hithe, a small haven on the Thames, the banks of which would in medieval times have been closer to the church's site.
+The church is first mentioned in a deed during the reign of Richard I.

 According to John Stow, in 1370, the Brabant weaver community was ordered by the Mayor to meet in the churchyard of St Mary Somerset for the purpose of hiring serving men, following disputes with the Flemish weavers.
 The latter were ordered to meet a safe distance away in the churchyard of St Laurence Pountney.

 After the Fire, the parish was combined with that of St Mary Mounthaw, which was not rebuilt.
-Building of the new church began in 1686 (one of the last 5 of the 51 to commence) and stopped in 1688 owing to the financial uncertainty associated with the Glorious Revolution.
+Building of the new church began in 1686 (one of the last five of the 51 to commence) and stopped in 1688 owing to the financial uncertainty associated with the Glorious Revolution.
 Rebuilding recommenced the next year and the church was finished in 1694, at a cost of £6579.

 The parish was very poor, and it was one of only two churches (the other being St. Andrew-by-the-Wardrobe) for which Wren provided funds for the furnishings from the Coal Tax.
-The rebuilt church was smaller than its predecessor, as a strip of land was taken by the city to widen what was then Thames Street.
+The rebuilt church was smaller than its predecessor, for a strip of land was taken by the city to widen what was then Thames Street.

 Bishop Gilbert Ironside, Chancellor of Oxford University, who defied James II in upholding the rights of Fellows, was buried here in 1701.
-His remains, and black marble tombstone, were removed to Hereford Cathedral in 1867.
+His remains and his black marble tombstone were removed to Hereford Cathedral in 1867.

-Late in the eighteenth century, the church had a reputation as Low Church, as Malcolm in London Redivivum (1803) stated ‘When I mention that the late well-known Methodist Mr Gunn was a preacher in it on certain days, the trampled and dirty state of the church will not be wondered at.’
+Late in the eighteenth century, the church had a reputation as Low Church.
+James Malcolm states in London Redivivum (1803): "When I mention that the late well-known Methodist Mr Gunn was a preacher in it on certain days, the trampled and dirty state of the church will not be wondered at."

 In 1805, the communion plate was stolen and never recovered.

 The Bishop of Hereford was patron of the Rectory of St Mary Somerset until the mid-nineteenth century, when this was transferred to the Bishop of London.